|

 leaves to wither, die, and drop prematurely.
 On broom corn, production

+of heads may be poor.
 The fruiting bodies of the Colletotrichum fungus are elongated,

 slightly raised, dark brown to black specks called acervuli.
 They